 Like many young children, Andy Thomas was fascinated by space.
 He made model aeroplanes and rockets, and as an early teen, was captivated by the ‘space race’.
 But it wasn’t until he studied engineering at the University of Adelaide that his dream of space travel began to unfold.
-His education encouraged him to view the world for its possibilities and helped him to become Australia’s first NASA astronaut.
+His education encouraged a passion for discovery and helped him take steps towards to becoming South Australia’s first NASA astronaut.

-In 1992 Andy was selected by NASA, and within a year, appointed a member of the astronaut corps.
-It was in June 1995 that the long awaited call came – Andy was named payload commander for Space Shuttle Flight 77 (STS-77).
+In 1992 Andy was selected by NASA, and within a year, appointed as a member of the astronaut corps.
+It was in June 1995 that the long awaited call came and Andy was named payload commander for Space Shuttle Flight 77 (STS-77).

 Over the years, Andy has maintained a close association with the University of Adelaide.
-While on the MIR Space Station, he asked NASA to work with our Waite campus to provide the videoconferencing link to his parents.
-He has also been a source of inspiration for our students, and last year opened our final year mechanical engineering student exhibition, MechExpo.
+While on the MIR Space Station, he asked NASA to work with the Waite campus to provide the videoconference link to his parents.
+He has also been a source of inspiration for our students.
+In 2011 Andy opened MechExpo, an exhibition of the University’s final year mechanical engineering students’ work.

-Andy's achievements in space and here on earth as an engineer, a scientist and an astronaut have had a profound impact on all Australians.
-He has helped us to understand that there are no limits to what we can achieve.
-For Andy, following his dreams undoubtedly led to the ride of his life.
+Andy's achievements in space and on earth as an engineer, a scientist and an astronaut have had a profound effect.
+The example he has set demonstrates that there are no limits to what can be achieved.
+For Andy, following his dreams and daring to discover undoubtedly led to the ride of his life.